Omensah-15/FraudShield/README.md

 An end-to-end machine learning pipeline to detect fraudulent transactions in financial data.
 This project is built to address real-world challenges such as:

-- ⚖️ Imbalanced class distribution
+- ⚖Imbalanced class distribution
-- 🧮 Categorical variable encoding
+- Categorical variable encoding
-- 📊 Feature scaling and engineering
+- Feature scaling and engineering
-- 🔀 Ensemble modeling with Random Forest & XGBoost
+- Ensemble modeling with Random Forest & XGBoost

 It also includes a **production-ready prediction script** for fraud detection on new transaction data, making it suitable for deployment or batch processing in real-world systems.